Jakky27/UW-Plant-Map/reports/Weekly Report - Week 6.md

 ## Contributions of individual team members.
 **Brian**
-* Setup database
+* Azure database is set up, and I researched some methods for server coding between Kotlin and Java with Spark.
-* Helped update main doc based on feedback from previous weeks
+* Helped update main doc based on feedback from previous weeks.
+* I hope to have the basic server calls complete in time for the beta release this next week.

 **Daniel**